Current and Past Community-Based Restoration Projects

-The Washington State Department of Fish and Wildlife (WDFW) Estuary and Salmon Restoration Program will be awarded up to $2,637,564 over three years to advance restoration of up to 2,350 acres of estuary habitat and 37 miles of river habitat in the Whidbey Basin of Puget Sound, Washington.
+The Washington State Department of Fish and Wildlife (WDFW) Estuary and Salmon Restoration Program was awarded up to $2,637,564 over three years to advance restoration of up to 2,350 acres of estuary habitat and 37 miles of river habitat in the Whidbey Basin of Puget Sound, Washington.
 Restoration will aid in the recovery of Chinook and steelhead salmon, both listed as threatened under the Endangered Species Act.

 Middle Fork Nooksack River Fish Passage Project

-American Rivers will be awarded up to $860,653 over three years to remove the Middle Fork Nooksack Diversion Dam and restore the river channel to aid in the recovery of Chinook salmon, steelhead trout, and coho salmon, as well as the Southern Resident killer whale, a NOAA Species in the Spotlight.
+American Rivers was awarded up to $860,653 over three years to remove the Middle Fork Nooksack Diversion Dam and restore the river channel to aid in the recovery of Chinook salmon, steelhead trout, and coho salmon, as well as the Southern Resident killer whale, a NOAA Species in the Spotlight.
 Dam removal will increase species resiliency and restore a culturally significant site and improve the safety of water-based recreational users.

 Rogue Basin Tributaries Initiative

-Rogue Basin Partnership will be awarded up to $583,000 over three years to implement multiple fish passage barrier removal actions across the Rogue Basin in the state of Oregon.
+Rogue Basin Partnership was awarded up to $583,000 over three years to implement multiple fish passage barrier removal actions across the Rogue Basin in the state of Oregon.
 Restoring hydrologic function and increasing availability of spawning and rearing habitat will benefit Southern Oregon/Northern California coho salmon, which are listed as threatened under the Endangered Species Act.

 Salmon SuperHwy Aquatic Organism Passage and Stream Restoration

-Trout Unlimited will be awarded up to $1,244,159 over two years to remove six barriers in the Tillamook and Nestucca watersheds of Oregon and restore fish passage to 15.3 miles of habitat.
+Trout Unlimited was awarded up to $1,244,159 over two years to remove six barriers in the Tillamook and Nestucca watersheds of Oregon and restore fish passage to 15.3 miles of habitat.
 Together with partners, Trout Unlimited will remove the current barriers and replace them with bridges or larger culverts.
 Restoration will benefit Oregon Coast coho salmon (listed as threatened under the Endangered Species Act), Chinook and chum salmon, steelhead and cutthroat trout, and several lamprey species.

 Fish Passage Restoration in Alaska

 The Tyonek Tribal Conservation District was awarded $600,000 over two years to replace two undersized culverts and re-route one road.
-The project will restore access to nine upstream miles and 130 lake acres to multiple salmon species, providing benefits to both salmon and Cook Inlet Beluga Whales that rely on salmon as a food source.
+The project will restore access to nine upstream miles and 130 lake acres to multiple salmon species, providing benefits to both salmon and Cook Inlet beluga whales that rely on salmon as a food source.